Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-Note that for the system Eqs.\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}, the stability of the limit cycle solution generated via SNIC bifurcation depends upon the fixed point structure remaining after the saddle-node annihilation.
+Note that for the system Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}, the stability of the limit cycle solution generated via SNIC bifurcation depends upon the fixed point structure remaining after the saddle-node annihilation.
 Crucially, if only one enclosed fixed point remains after the bifurcation, the stability of the limit cycle generated via SNIC can be determined by the stability of the enclosed fixed point and the global flows in the system.
 The stability of the obtained limit cycle solutions changes if other parameters in the system are varied.
-For example, if we set $d_{12}=3, d_2=2.4$ (Fig.\ref{fig:2cist_roots}(g,h), then the SNIC bifurcation precedes the formation of an unstable limit cycle via Hopf and the obtained limit cycle is globally stable, as shown in the bifurcation diagram, Fig.\ref{fig:2cist_roots}(h).
-A globally stable limit cycle via SNIC is also achieved by lowering the value of exit rate $d_2$, Fig.\ref{fig:2cist_roots}(i,j).
+For example, if we set $d_{12}=3, d_2=2.4$ (Fig.\,\ref{fig:2cist_roots}(g,h), then the SNIC bifurcation precedes the Hopf bifurcation as we increase the influx rate, the enclosed fixed point is unstable and the obtained limit cycle is globally stable, as shown in the bifurcation diagram, Fig.\,\ref{fig:2cist_roots}(h).
+A globally stable limit cycle via SNIC bifurcation is also achieved by lowering the value of the exit rate $d_2$, Fig.\,\ref{fig:2cist_roots}(i,j).
 Futhermore, adding a $M_1$-independent retrograde flux from cisterna $2$ to $1$ can lead to the formation of locally stable limit cycles via SNIC bifurcation, Fig.\ref{fig:2cist_roots}(k,l).

-Based on the insight above, in the main text, we have explored the following solution classes and the bifurcations leading to the transitions between them:
+Based on the insight above, in the main text, we have explored the following solution classes and the bifurcations leading to the transitions between them \cite{strogatz}: